 In a sequel Essay, likely to be named “The Rise of Multicellular Life,” we will talk about the significant evolutionary events that happened relatively soon after the early single-celled archaea and bacteria had a good foothold on Earth.

 For the first time, we have a fossil record to document many of organisms that evolved.
 For example, we see a fossil record of large bacterial colonies called “mats,” and we have clear evidence of the silica shells left by the diatoms (a species of single-celled protists).

-Here is a partial list of the topics we expect to cover in our future Essay, “The Rise of Multicellular Life:”
+Here is a partial list of the topics we expect to cover in a future Essay, “The Rise of Multicellular Life:”

 - Evolution of whiptails on bacteria: greater motility

 - The formation of colonies, including some very extensive “mats” of microbes and algae floating on surface waters.

 - The engulfment of some microbes by other larger microbes, with the captured organisms becoming what we now call organelles, including the cell nuclei, mitochondria and chloroplasts.
 These enclosures provide the host cell with specialized functions and assume a symbiotic relationship with the host.